Planning Honors Carolina Courses

 - Honors First Year Seminars: Only a limited number of Honors First Year Seminars may be scheduled each year.
 The Honors Carolina office must confirm that proposed seminars can be accommodated.
 Note: This procedure is separate from any review and/or approval required by the First Year Seminar Office.
 Click here for more information.

 - Departmental Honors Courses | “H” Courses: Departments may offer Honors sections of any undergraduate course that has been reviewed and approved by the College of Arts & Sciences administrative boards or curriculum committee — ie, any course that currently exists in the Course Inventory.
 The same General Education requirements approved for a given course number will apply to the Honors version of that course.

 Senior Honors Thesis courses do not need to be reported.

 Scheduling Honors Carolina Courses

-The departmental course scheduling officer should schedule Honors Carolina courses via ConnectCarolina each semester during the Course Schedule Maintenance period.
+The departmental course scheduling officer should schedule Honors Carolina courses via ConnectCarolina each semester during the Course Schedule Maintenance period using the following guidelines: